Team-Resurgent/XboxHDMI-TR/README.md

 To Do:
 - Enhance functionality (on-going)
 - Check all video modes render correctly (on-going)
-- Add ability for stm to be programmed from xbox
+- Add ability for stm to be programmed from xbox (in progress)

 EqUiNoX